VincePuc99/ArloUSB-AnyRPi/README.md

 ## What you need

 For RPi Zero/Zero2W:
-- Connect the USB cable to the middle port of the RPi (Without the PWR label) to the USB of the station, Arlo base station itself is enough to power the Raspbery Pi.
+- Connect the USB cable to the middle port from the RPi (Without the PWR label) to the USB of the station, Arlo base station itself is enough to power the Raspbery Pi.